ampproject/amp.dev/pages/content/amp-dev/documentation/guides-and-tutorials/start/create/include_image.md

 ## Modify layout

 While non-AMP pages may almost exclusively use CSS to layout elements, AMP enforces stricter rules to avoid content layout shift and other performance reasons.
-AMP layouts require an explicit dimensions declared in the HTML, but which ones depends on the layout applied.
+All AMP components require a layout and each layout has different dimension declaration requirements.
 For example, our image has the `responsive` layout, which requires `width` and `height`.
 If you remove the `width` attribute from the `<amp-img>` the playground will display a validation error!
 But, don’t fret, there are several ways we can fix this!
 One way is to add the `width` attribute back, but another is to change the defined `layout` attribute.
 Try updating `“responsive”` to `“fixed-height”`.

 ```html
 <amp-img src="https://source.unsplash.com/random/600x400" height="400" layout="fixed-height"></amp-img>